inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 #### READING IN DATASOURCES
 Spark does not try to infer the types of the fields being read in.
 It treats everything as string.

 We can use pandas to infer the data types and then use that create a schema for the spark dataframe.
-Pandas will not do this perfectly <br>
+Pandas will not do this perfectly either but it will be a better place to start from<br>
 `step 1` - create a pandas df from a sample set of the data<br>
 `step 2` - convert the pandas df to a spark df using a spark session method called createDataFrame<br> `step 3` - output the spark schema which now contains pandas best guess at the schema <br>